MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/object-expression/$mergeobjects.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 The `$mergeObjects` operator is used to combine multiple documents into a single document.
-This operator is particularly useful in aggregation pipelines when you need to merge fields from different documents or add additional fields to an existing document.
+This operator is useful in aggregation pipelines when you need to merge fields from different documents or add another field to an existing document.
 The behavior of `$mergeObjects` is to overwrite fields in the target document with fields from the source document when there are conflicts.

 ## Syntax